 and I will be their God, and they shall be My people."

-The sad reality is Jewish people have not seen Jesus as their Jewish Messiah because some early church people who claimed to follow Him replaced reality.
+The reality is Jewish people have not seen Jesus as their Jewish Messiah because some early church fathers who claimed to follow Him replaced reality with a new church that Jesus warned about.

-In fact, their descendant remain telling everyone at church that Moses is old and the Torah teaching of Almighty God was done away on a Roman cross.
+If you read the book of Hebrews, how can anyone at church that says Moses is old and the Torah teaching of Almighty God was done away on a Roman cross be doing the will of the Father?

 You can read about Stephen's faith from the witness of the Hebrew Scriptures he spoke about: